ycpcs/cs370-fall2023/labs/lab12.md

 After the mesh has been added, there may be a dialog box in the lower left portion of the main window that will allow configuration of the added mesh typically including the default size, location, and orientation.

-Some additional meshes can be obtained by selecting the drop down menu in the lower right window, choosing **Data->Preferences->Add-ons->Add Mesh: Extra Objects**.
+Some additional meshes can be obtained by choosing **Edit->Preferences->Add-ons->Add Mesh: Extra Objects** from the menu bar.

 ### Multiple Meshes